Gabrielle discography

-The discography of Gabrielle, an English singer, consists of seven studio albums, three greatest-hits compilations, 28 singles and a number of other appearances.
+The discography of Gabrielle, an English singer, consists of eight studio albums, three greatest-hits compilations, 30 singles and a number of other appearances.

 Her debut single "Dreams" topped the UK Singles Chart in June 1993.
-Other notable singles include "Going Nowhere", "Give Me a Little More Time", "Walk On By" and "If You Ever"—a duet with East 17.
+Other notable singles include "Going Nowhere", "Give Me a Little More Time", "Walk On By" and "If You Ever" - a duet with East 17.
 After a few fallow years, Gabrielle made a comeback with "Rise", which in 2000 became her second British number-one single.
 The album of the same name also reached the top spot in the UK Albums Chart, where it stayed for three weeks.
-The successful "Out of Reach" from the soundtrack to the film Bridget Jones's Diary reached number four on the UK Singles Chart.
+"Out of Reach" from the soundtrack to the film Bridget Jones's Diary reached number four on the UK Singles Chart.
 Gabrielle's greatest-hits collection Dreams Can Come True, Greatest Hits Vol. 1 was released in 2001.